rialele/nltk-nlp/README.md

 ### Important things to keep in mind-

-NLTK It has a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.
+NLTK has a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.

 ### Important Concepts-
 Bigrams: Tokens of 2 consecutive written words.</br>